-Working with couples who are gay, lesbian, bisexual, transgender or queer is both similar to working with other couples but presents powerful new opportunities for growth and healing.
-Due to the way LGBTQ folks have suffered from emotional failures in growing up in a heteronormative world and family system, LGBTQ couples require a couples therapy that takes into account their unique needs.
+Working with couples who are gay, lesbian, bisexual, transgender or queer presents powerful new opportunities for growth and healing.
+Due to the way LGBTQ folks have suffered from emotional failures in growing up in a heteronormative society and family system, LGBTQ couples require a newly fashioned couples therapy that takes into account their unique needs and tender hearts.

-For example, when members of this community form attachments, the hope is that all of the previous failures of love, trust, warm and connection will be redeemed.
-This can put an extra burden of the LGBTQ couple.
-When incidents take place that "rupture" the hope for getting loved as was never before possible, the hurt and pain can be crushing.
-Sometimes the hurt can lead to fighting or withdrawal.
-Our best gifts as LGBTQ folks are hard to access when trust has been broken.
+When we queer folk form attachments, we hope that our previous failures of love, trust, warm and connection will be redeemed.
+We want a safe space to be ourselves.
+But this expectation can put an extra burden of the LGBTQ couple.
+Incidents take place that "rupture" that hope.
+The hurt and pain can be crushing.
+We might fight or withdraw.
+Our best emotional and creative gifts as LGBTQ folks are hard to access when our hearts feel broken.

 But very often the worst injury predates adult hurts and pains.

 Let's get history of one's attachment models, and the manner in which being queer was or wasn't mirrored, to differentiate the "child self," from the adult.
 Empathy for our broken selves can become the way the couple grows into a new potential, rather than enact old heteronormative wounds.

 I have worked with LGBTQ couples for more than 25 years.